What are the specific public sector equality duties in Wales?

 - publish equality objectives, which should be reviewed at least every four years;

-- have made a strategic equality plan by no later than 2 April 2012, which can be revised or remade at any time;
+- have made a strategic equality plan, which can be revised or remade at any time;

 - "from time to time", carry out an assessment of their activities in relation to compliance with the general duty and publish relevant equality information;

 - publish an annual report on compliance with the general duty in relation to a reporting period of 1 April to 31 March.
 The report can include specified employment information; if this is not included in the annual report, it must be published separately on an annual basis.